thefaraazkhan/thefaraazkhan/README.md

 ### About Me 🚀
 🎓 I’ve recently completed Bachelors in Computer Engineering from <a href="https://ternaengg.ac.in/" target="_blank">Terna Engineering College.</a> </br>
-👨‍💻 Currently looking for new opportunities. </br>
+👨‍💻 I'm Currently looking for new opportunities. </br>

 <br />